bas-ansible-roles-collection/php5-nginx/README.md

 See the *php5_nginx_sapi_fpm_options* variable in the role defaults file (`defaults/main.yml`) for the specific options set.
 Where any of these options are unsuitable, override this variable with a copy of these defaults, omitting the unsuitable options.

+On CentOS there is no FPM specific PHP configuration file available, and it is not possible to create one.
+Instead PHP configurations are set in the default FPM pool configuration file using `php_value` and `php_flag`.
+This requires a 'type' (value or flag) to be stored for each PHP configuration option, which this role will use to select the appropriate configuration directive.
+See the *FPM pools* sub-section for more information on FPM pools.

+This is considered a limitation, see the *Limitations* section for more information.

 ### PHP extensions